conways-glider/tasc-rs/README.md

 ## TODO

 - Allow custom tasks dir in principal
+- SSL
+  - LetsEncrypt
-- LetsEncrypt and Custom SSL
+  - Requiring SSL and Redirects
+  - Ability to disable SSL and redirect in case of reverse proxy
 - User Management
   - SAML Integration
 - Inventory Management